nandorojo/moti/docs/docs/installation.md

 Moti uses [Reanimated 2](https://docs.swmansion.com/react-native-reanimated/) under the hood to drive high-performance animations on iOS, Android and Web.

+## Starter project

+If you're starting a project from scratch, or just want to play around, you can use the Expo + Moti [starter](https://github.com/expo/examples/tree/master/with-moti).

+`npx create-react-native-app -t with-moti`

 ## Install Moti

 First, install `moti` in your app: